Muhlex/dfplayer-mp/README.md

-# DFPlayer Mini Driver for MicroPython
+# Async DFPlayer Mini Driver for MicroPython

 This is a fully featured driver for the DFPlayer Mini MP3 player by DFRobot.
 It also supports other manufacturer's versions of the module.